On this page:

 There is a maximum time limit for applicants to become accredited of nine months once they have attended the first training webinar.

-What is the allowable rates to charge when carrying out basic/average/large scorecard assessments?
+What are the allowable rates to charge when carrying out basic/average/large scorecard assessments?

 Assessors are accredited by government but do not work for government, so they are free to set their own price for assessments.
 Typically, full price assessments cost between $250 to $500 and the cost relates to the size and complexity of the dwelling as well as any other services provided by the assessor, such as blower door testing or an additional written report.